Preserving Survey Data

 gh secret set -f .Renviron

-Storing secrets in GitHub
+Using secrets in GitHub Actions

 echo "QUALTRICS_API_KEY=${{ secrets.QUALTRICS_API_KEY }}" >> $GITHUB_ENV